Life in the Adelaide Gaol

 Difficult and suicidal prisoners were often kept in solitary confinement so that they could be closely observed.

-As late as 1988, when the Gaol closed, two cells in A Wing of the ‘New Building’ were used for solitary confinement.
-They were set up with an additional sound proof door to accommodate violent and substance affected prisoners.
+Even as late as 1988, when the Gaol closed, two cells in A Wing of the ‘New Building’ were used for solitary confinement.
+They were set up with an additional soundproof door to accommodate violent and substance affected prisoners.
 These cells were called the ‘Fridges’ because of their refrigerator like door handles and because they were cold, dark and airless.

-There were 24 listed offences which could warrant a flogging.
-The cane or birch would be used on offenders under the age of 18 and whips of very light whipcord soaked in water were used on adult offenders
+Whippings and floggings were the main form of corporal punishment at the Adelaide Gaol and there were 24 listed offences which could warrant a flogging.
+The cane or birch would be used on offenders under the age of 18 and whips of very light whipcord soaked in water were used on adult offenders.

 Up to the end of the 1890s, a prisoner could be sentenced to receive up to 150 strokes.
 In the 1930s this was reduced to 25-30 strokes and in the final years an average of 8-12 strokes.